barruka/dev-doc/README.md

 # dev-doc

-Some useful to-the-point info to work with github and C#
+Some useful to-the-point info to develop with C# and VSCode